tokenika/eosfactory/UsingEOSFactoryWithExistingProject.md

 host.push_action("foo", {...})
 ```

-...or directly by its variable:
+...or directly by its variable, e.g.

 ```
 contract.push_action("foo", {...})